 Vincent hails from Shawinigan, Quebec.
 While attending Concordia Vincent has been working on professional sets as assistant camera, camera operator, lighting technician, and gaffer and grip on various video clips, publicities and films in Quebec.
 He was the director of photography for the documentary gods, weeds & revolutions.
 Vincent proposed the idea for Sur l’île, having always wanted to be a part of a collaborative feature film.
 He is looking forward to participating on the creative and visual components of the film.

-Rosario is a Chilean filmmaker entering her third year in Film Production at Concordia University.
+Rosario is a Chilean filmmaker entering her fourth year in Film Production at Concordia University.
 After experimenting with various art forms, such as music, theater and painting, she decided to pursue her career in filmmaking.
 She has worked as production manager, first assistant director and continuity supervisor for various films at Concordia.
 Rosario joined the Sur l’île team to support her fellow filmmakers in portraying the different stories that take place in this unique city, which she now calls home.

 Mattias was born and raised in urban Saskatchewan, and has been making films since he was 12 years old.
 Constantly conflicted, he studied music intensively in high school until he threw caution to the wind and applied to Film Production at the Mel Hoppenheim School of Cinema.
 Luckily, he got in (in spite of his parents best wishes).
 Finishing his third year at Concordia, he hopes that Sur l’île will go on to demonstrate the immense possibilities of creative collaboration and showcase the unique talent the school and the city have to offer.
 He is the recipient of the Susan Schouten Documentary Film Award.